kensindyliu/KenTest/README.md

 # Guess number
-This is a simple game did with Javascript.
-Easy for fun.
+This is a simple game done with JavaScript.
+Easy and fun to play.